aws-samples/aws-iot-analytics-workshop/README.md

 The log files from AWS IoT are send to **Amazon CloudWatch**.
 The AWS console can be used to look at these logs.

-For additional troubleshooting, refer to here [IOT Core Troubleshooting](https://docs.aws.amazon.com/iot/latest/developerguide/iot_troubleshooting.html)
+For additional troubleshooting, refer to here [IoT Core Troubleshooting](https://docs.aws.amazon.com/iot/latest/developerguide/iot_troubleshooting.html)

 \[[Top](#Top)\]

-**Troubleshooting for IOT Analytics issues.
+**Troubleshooting for IoT Analytics issues.
 Go to the AWS IoT Analytics console**

     1. Get started (only if no resources are provisioned)
     2. Click on Settings in left pane